MicrosoftDocs/power-platform/power-platform/admin/supported-email-service-configurations-server-side-synchronization.md

 - Using an email server profile other than Exchange Online

 ## Using Exchange Online cross-tenant with customer engagement apps (limited support)
-Customers can use an “Exchange Server (Hybrid)” E-mail Server Profile configured with the EWS endpoint of the Office 365 service (https://outlook.office365.com/EWS/Exchange.asmx).
-This configuration requires use of an account in Exchange setup with Application Impersonation.
+Customers can use an Exchange Server (Hybrid) profile configured with the Exchange Web Services (EWS) endpoint of the Office 365 service (https://outlook.office365.com/EWS/Exchange.asmx).
+This configuration requires the use of an account in Exchange setup with [ApplicationImpersonation](/exchange/client-developer/exchange-web-services/impersonation-and-ews-in-exchange).
 More information how to configure Dynamics 365 (Online) with this hybrid connection configuration can be found at the following links:

 - [Connect to Exchange Server (on-premises)](connect-exchange-server-on-premises.md)
 - [Best practices for server-side synchronization](best-practices-server-side-synchronization.md)